-Later for lunch, Kandacy prepares his favourite meal; Fried Flying fish, brown rice, baked macaroni pie and sweet potatoes.
+Later for lunch, Kandacy prepares his favourite meal; fried flying fish, brown rice, baked macaroni pie and sweet potatoes.
 She invites Gerald, and he compliments her cooking.

-"You know, Kandy, I saw that young red haired boy that staked out his kite two nights ago in the post office.
+"You know, Kandy, I saw the young red haired boy that staked out his kite two nights ago in the post office.
 I suppose it was his father with him and I gave both of them a tongue lashing.
 Yes, it was quite a scene down there," he lied.

 "Oh good for you, Algie.
 Another victory, well done."
 He does not detect the platter of sarcasm on which it is served.

 Gerald stops puffing on his cigarette and cocks an eyebrow.
 He wonders why his brother is lying about such a trivial event.

 "I believe I know who you're talking about now.
 It rings a bell.
 Dr Jude Forester...muscular man with a neck tattoo?
 He's here on sabbatical from England.
 Mathematics department I'm told," she adds.

 She busies herself in the kitchen; washing and tidying post lunch.
 The red hibiscus plant on the floor is placed onto the window sill and the blinds adjusted, just so.
 Soon it will be time to gaze at the horizon and watch the kites.
 Her brush, like a mini violin, will make music by the strands of her hair, with a tune for herself and the son she has lost.